llambiel/letsecureme/post.md

 * 443 (HTTPS)
 * ICMP ping (not mandatory but convenient)

-Our firewall is now configured, we can now we log on using the root account and our [SSH key](https://wiki.archlinux.org/index.php/SSH_keys).
+Our firewall is now configured, we can now we log on using the root account and our [SSH key](https://community.exoscale.ch/documentation/compute/ssh-keypairs/).
 This isn't mandatory but highly recommended (did we said highly?).
 Standard user / password is also supported.

-The first thing we do is to apply all the security (and non security) updates and reboot the instance with the following commands:
+The first thing we do is to apply all the software updates and reboot the instance with the following commands:

     apt-get update && apt-get dist-upgrade -y && reboot